erthink/libmdbx/docs/_restrictions.md

 DB file.
 Thus, for long values, MDBX provides maximum read performance at the expense of write performance.

+Some aspects related to GC have been refined and improved in 2022 within the first releases of the 0.12.x series.
+In particular the search for free consecutive/adjacent pages through GC has been significantly speeded, including acceleration using NOEN/SSE2/AVX2/AVX512 instructions.

+This issue will be addressed in MithrlDB and refined within one of 0.15.x libmdbx releases, presumably at end of 2025.

+### Huge transactions

 A similar situation can be with huge transactions, in which a lot of database pages are retired.
 The retired pages should be put into GC as a list of page numbers for future reuse.
 But in huge transactions, such a